Bolivar G. Gill: Biography

 Bolivar G. Gill was born in New York.
 He moved to Wisconsin Territory sometime before 1848 and became involved with the Whig Party in Dodge County.
 He subsequently moved to Grafton, Wisconsin, where he became involved with railroad development.

 While living in Ozaukee County, in 1854, he ran for Wisconsin State Senate as a Democrat, and was elected to the 8th Wisconsin Legislature.
 After his term in the Legislature, Gill was one of dozens of lawmakers accused of accepting bribes from railroad companies and asked to stand down from any future electoral office.

 In 1858, before the report of the bribery investigation was published, Gill moved to Chicago.
 He became a prominent lumber merchant and changed his political affiliation again, becoming a member of the Republican Party.
 In 1869 he was elected to the Chicago City Council, where he found himself on the other side of a corruption investigation.

 He remained active in Republican Party politics but did not hold office again.
-He was a presidential elector for Illinois in the disputed 1876 United States presidential election.
+He was a presidential elector for Illinois in the 1876 United States presidential election.

 His business in the lumber industry continued until 1885, when he retired.